Workplace Violence and Hate Incidents

 - Violent Behavior

-“Workplace violence” as defined by UC Davis Health System Policy 1616 includes both violence and disruptive or threatening acts that can lead to violence.
+“Workplace violence” as defined by UC Davis Health Policy 1616 includes both violence and disruptive or threatening acts that can lead to violence.

 A. Disruptive behavior--A disturbance, interference with or action that prevents normal work functions or activities.
 Disruptive behavior includes, but is not limited to: yelling, using profanity, waving arms or fists or verbally abusing others; making inappropriate demands for time and attention; making unreasonable demands for action; or refusing reasonable request for identification.